What is anemia?

-Red blood cells are produced in the bone marrow and are released into the blood, where they circulate for approximately three months in dogs and two months in cats.
-As they age or become damaged, they are then removed from the bloodstream and their components are recycled to form new red blood cells.
-The number of red blood cells may become reduced because of decreased production or increased loss.
+Red blood cells are produced in the bone marrow and are released into the blood, where they circulate for approximately three months.
+As the RBCs age or become damaged, they are removed from the bloodstream and their components are recycled to form new red blood cells.
+The number of red blood cells may become reduced because of decreased production, lysis (cell destruction), or increased loss as seen with hemorrhage (bleeding).

 The most easily observed and common clinical sign of anemia is a loss of the normal pink color of the gums; they may appear pale pink to white when examined.

 Anemic dogs also have little stamina or energy, so they seem listless or tire more easily.
+Additionally, weight loss, labored breathing, loss of appetite, a faster heart rate, or signs of blood loss (bloody nose, blood in the stool, urine, or vomit) may also be seen.
 Pale gums and lethargy indicate the need to perform blood tests.

 How is anemia diagnosed?

 There are several tests that are performed on the blood sample to diagnose anemia.
 The most common test is the packed cell volume (PCV) or hematocrit (HCT).
 These tests are often performed as part of a complete blood cell count (CBC).
-A blood sample is processed in a centrifuge to separate the red blood cells from the plasma (the liquid part of the blood).
-Once separated, the sample is measured to determine what percentage of the sample is made up of red blood cells.
-35% to 55% of the normal dog's blood will be red blood cells.
+In a normal dog, 35% to 55% of the blood will be red blood cells.
 If the PCV is below 35%, the dog is generally considered anemic.
-Others tests to determine if a dog is anemic include the red blood cell count (RBC) and the hemoglobin count.
+Others tests to determine if a dog is anemic include the red blood cell count and the hemoglobin count.

 What other tests are important when a dog is anemic?